Volunteer on this one-of-a-kind Lemur Research Project in Madagascar and help protect lemur species on the brink of extinction.

 For stays of up to 90 days, tourist visas can be extended when you are in Madagascar, and the cost is approximately €50.
 You can also apply for a tourist e-visa before travelling.

-No specific skills or experience are needed to join; however, the project involves regular trekking through steep, uneven forest terrain, so a good level of physical fitness is needed to take part.
-Volunteers should be comfortable with active days and extended hikes in a remote environment.
+No specific skills or experience are required to join; however, the project involves daily trekking through steep, uneven forest terrain, so a strong level of fitness is essential.
+Volunteers should be comfortable with physically demanding days and extended hikes, typically lasting at least four hours, in a remote jungle environment.